amykatherines/PyBer_Analysis/README.md

   - Urban drivers had 3 times as many as suburban drivers
 - Urban drivers make significantly less per driver than rural and suburban drivers when we take the total fare divided by the total number of drivers
 - Rural has the highest average fare per ride at $35 followed by suburban at $31 and then Urban at $25
+- The urban driver count exceeds the number of rides available indicating some drivers didn't earn a fare

 ### Total Weekly Fares by City Type